cysouw/diathesis/text/c10_participle.md

   Weihnachten rückt näher, und der Binnensee bleibt zugefroren.^[Attested online at <https://www.haz.de/Umland/Wunstorf/Nachrichten/Inselvogt-Zobel-von-Feuerwehr-gerettet>, accessed 16 July 2021.]
 :::

-The *bleiben + Partizip* construction is only possible with verbs that also allow for a *sein + Partizip* construction, though far from all verbs allow for both.
-In general, it turns out to be far from easy to find many examples of *bleiben + Partizip* with intransitive verbs, suggesting that there are strong restrictions on the application of this construction.
-There is a strong semantic intuition that only reversible events allow for a *bleiben + Partizip* construction [@helbig2001: 163; @schlucker2007: 152].
+The *bleiben+Partizip* construction is only possible with verbs that also allow for a *sein+Partizip* construction, though far from all verbs allow for both.
+In general, it turns out to be far from easy to find many examples of *bleiben+Partizip* with intransitive verbs, suggesting that there are strong restrictions on the application of this construction.
+There is a strong semantic intuition that only reversible events allow for a *bleiben+Partizip* construction [@helbig2001: 163; @schlucker2007: 152].
 However, examples are attested with clearly irreversible events like *verbrennen* 'to burn' [@next a] or punctual events like *einschlafen* 'to fall asleep' [@next b].
 The notion 'reversibility' is thus clearly not the whole explanation.

 ::: ex
 - ^^?^ Das Buch bleibt verbrannt. \